YOU PAY FROM

 Cruise on-board experience:

 * All prices are per-person on a twin-share basis and all bookings are subject to availability.
 Price and deposit amount varies according to travel date.
 A flight cost provision (allowance) applies.
 Total price after Getaway Cash credits and Australian Escapes Free Flights Vouchers is generally payable as follows: Deposit on booking, balance 120 days prior to departure.
 Packages can be priced for families and groups on request.
 All prices are estimates only.
 A firm quote (travel plan) with payment terms will be submitted for consideration prior to booking.
-Standard prices are for non-members for the same or similar package.
+Standard (retail) price comparisons are with similar packages offered elsewhere or what would be payable by a non-member for the same package.
 Flight pricing included in packages or other estimates is based on travel from Sydney, Melbourne or Brisbane.
 Travel can be arranged from any other major centre and for any number of people.
-Travel insurance pricing is based on two travellers aged 69 years or less as at the date of departure from Australia.
+Travel insurance pricing if stated is based on two travellers aged 69 years or less as at the date of departure from Australia.
 Surcharge applies for travellers aged 70 years and over.
 Full booking terms and conditions are available here.